 Who am I?

-It seems simple now I look back.
+It seems simple looking back.
 Days were my own.
 It was easy to just pop out for a coffee or go shopping, I went to bed and woke when I wanted and could pretty much do anything inside and outside of the home easily and at my own will.
 But, all of a sudden, I wasn’t just a person, I was a mother to a little person; someone who relied on me so completely for her food and comfort that we couldn’t be apart at all, really, in those first few weeks and months.
 And I didn’t want to be apart.

 Pretty much as soon as my daughter arrived, I was fielding questions on when I’d go back to my business.
 But, in truth, as soon as this bundle of loveliness arrived, my heart was with her.